 Looking ahead to the Supreme Court term beginning in October, the NFIB Small Business Legal Center’s work as the voice of small business continues.

-- Last month, the Legal Center filed an amicus brief in the U.S. Supreme Court case CIC Services LLC, v.
-IRS, arguing that taxpayers should be able to challenge illegal Internal Revenue Service regulations before paying tax penalties.
-Read more about our amicus brief in this case here.
+- CIC Services LLC, v.
+IRS.
+In July, the NFIB Small Business Legal Center filed an amicus brief arguing that taxpayers should be able to challenge illegal Internal Revenue Service regulations before paying tax penalties.
+Read more about our position on this case.

-- This week in the nation’s highest court, the Legal Center filed an amicus brief in U.S. Fish and Wildlife Service v.
-Sierra Club, arguing that the public interest in disclosure outweighs any governmental secrecy interest.
+- U.S. Fish and Wildlife Service v.
+Sierra Club.
+In August, the Legal Center filed an amicus brief arguing that as agencies develop new rules the public’s interest in disclosure outweighs any governmental secrecy interest.
 Government regulations and red tape are consistently cited as one of the top problems small business owners face.
-Transparency is key to holding federal agencies accountable and ensuring that regulations are fairly developed.
-Read more.
+Read more about NFIB’s involvement in the case.